Taob-arch/Portal-2-External-Modding-Guide/readme.md

 this method involves setting a bind in the portal 2 developer console (accesable by the ` key, you must enable in settings) this bind sets an uncommon key to be used during gameplay to execute a .cfg file in console.
-(the bind used in previous versions of portal 2 chaos = "'bind ] "exex chaos.cfg"')
+(the bind used in previous versions of portal 2 chaos = "'bind ] "exec chaos.cfg"')

-this relies on the fact that portal 2, and all (or most) of source engine games have an 'exec' console command, that runsa .cfg file.
+this relies on the fact that portal 2, and all (or most) of source engine games have an 'exec' console command, that runs a .cfg file.

 a .cfg file is just a list of console commands to run upon execution, and is just in the format of a text file.
 .cfg files are used in source games, usually in the form of an autoexec.cfg file, this file automatically executes on the games launch